How to Find a Job Fast in 2023 (7 Proven Techniques)

 4. Be Professional But Not Dull

 Look professional by remaining polished, articulated, and organized throughout your job search.
-This doesn’t mean you have to be boring and dull.
+This doesn’t mean you have to be dull, though.

 Think of it as a clever mix between former generations of corporate office culture with today’s inclusive, flexible, and innovative work world.